Lahrenheit/EDOPRO-Soundpack/README.md

 # EDOPRO-Soundpack

-Sound pack by Naewt for EDOPRO
+Sound pack by Lahrenheit for EDOPRO

 Credits to original creators